dmytro-anokhin/split-or-flip/README.md

 ## Adaptivity

 UIKit went a long way to support various devices and screen sizes in one app.
 Starting from universal apps for iPhone and iPad, introducing Auto Layout, multiple iterations on rotation API, and up to adaptive apps.
-Today number of devices multiplied by orientation impress:
+Today's number of devices:

 ![Devices and Orientations](images/DevicesAndOrientations.png)